 The previous experiment demonstrated benefit for a tailored model, one built from a subset of faces whose features matched a witness's memory of a target face.
 In Experiment 2, we explored whether further benefit could be obtained using a tailored model built from fewer faces.
 One would expect smaller models to contain reference faces that better match a description, thus promoting an even better composite.
-Clearly, there is a lower limit for the number of faces that should be used to build a model, since it needs to generalise well for faces that match the description.
-Early work on the development of the system used about 30 faces [22], which appeared to work fairly well, and therefore this was taken as the smallest model size.
+Clearly, there is a lower limit in the number of faces that should used to build a model, since it needs to generalise well for faces that match the description.
+Early work on the development of the system used about 30 faces [22], which appeared to work fairly well, and so this was taken as the smallest model size.
 The number of faces used in a standard model was taken as the largest, and rounded down to 70 faces for convenience, and compared with an intermediate one of 50 faces.
 Thus, 3 tailored models were built from 30, 50 and 70 faces and then evaluated.

-A procedure similar to the previous experiment's was employed to compare the ability of these models to construct recognisable composites.
-Recall that Experiment 1 used a somewhat realistic procedure, with witnesses recruited to construct a single composite of an unfamiliar face (a between-subjects design).
-For the current experiment, a more powerful within-subjects design was followed whereby an experienced EvoFIT operator evolved all the composites from her memory alone.
-To allow the resulting faces to be evaluated by adults in general, thus facilitating ease of participant recruitment, the targets were of well-known UK celebrities, and included Gordon Brown (politician), David Tennant (actor), Declan Donnelly (TV presenter), Simon Cowell (TV celebrity), Daniel Craig (James Bond) and Wayne Rooney (footballer).
+A procedure similar to the previous one was employed to compare the ability of these models to construct recognisable composites.
+A somewhat realistic procedure was employed in Experiment 1, with witnesses recruited to construct a single composite of an unfamiliar face.
+This time, a more powerful within-subjects design was used whereby an experienced EvoFIT operator evolved all the composites from her memory alone.
+To allow the resulting faces to be evaluated by adults in general, thus facilitating ease of participant recruitment, the targets were well-known UK celebrities, and included Gordon Brown (politician), David Tennant (actor), Declan Donnelly (TV presenter), Simon Cowell (TV celebrity), Daniel Craig (James Bond) and Wayne Rooney (footballer).
 Each of these identities was a familiar face to the operator and was evolved for each size of model (30 / 50 / 70), a total of 18 composites.